ikubicki/fibaro-openweather/README.md

 To enable companion devices, just toggle them using buttons.

 Configuration will be saved into global variables which guarantee persistance of devices selection.

+Optionally, you can change `Source` variable value to `OneCall`, that will use previous data endpoint.
+Using default value of `Weather`, uses new endpoint, that doesn't require paid subscription.

+## Forecast

+Quick application allows to use forecast up to 48 hours ahead.
+To adjust the forecast offset, use the slider.

 ## Changing weather provider